Skip to content

 The Plea Agreement in Practice

 Most DUI cases are resolved quickly, and the conformidad deserves a considered decision rather than an automatic yes.
-Accepting it means accepting the facts and the penalty proposed by the prosecution in exchange for a reduction; refusing it makes sense when the breathalyzer evidence carries procedural defects worth fighting.
+Accepting it means accepting the facts and the penalty proposed by the prosecution in exchange for a reduction; refusing it makes sense when the breathalyser evidence carries procedural defects worth fighting.
 The right choice depends entirely on the strength of the evidence in the specific case.
 A conviction also creates a criminal record, which will weigh on any future proceedings — one more factor on the scale.
 That is why reviewing the file with a specialist before the hearing, even in an apparently simple case, is never wasted time.

-gavelDo you need criminal defense in this area?
+Do you need criminal defense in this area?

-We are criminal defense lawyers specializing in road safety offenses.
+We are criminal defense lawyers specializing in dui / drunk driving.
 We act urgently to protect your rights.

-View expertisearrow_forward
+View expertise

 Related Articles

-View allarrow_forward
+View all

 What you read here is just the beginning.
-Transform information into active defense by contacting our team of experts.
+Transform information into active defence by contacting our team of experts.